awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 $ sbatch --wrap "sleep 300" -p gpu -G 1
 ```

-Now considerthe state of the jobs using the `squeue` command\.
+Now consider the state of the jobs using the `squeue` command\.

 ```
 $ squeue